jenyss/ZhenFlow/README.md

  PORT=3000
 </code>

-Make sure to replace the placeholders with your actual credentials.
+Make sure your .env file is included in .gitignore to prevent it from being tracked by version control and shared publicly.
+In the root directory of your project, create a new file named <code>.gitignore<code> and list <code>.env</code> in it.

 ### Run the Project